 FRUIT AND VEGETABLE CONSUMPTION AND PRODUCTION

-Most people recognize compelling reasons why fruits and vegetables would, could, and simply should become a larger part of the American plate.
 Increasing fruit and vegetable consumption is great for our health.
-The fruit and vegetable sector has been a leader in engaging environmentally aware consumers with offerings that are certified organic, locally produced, low in greenhouse gases, or some combination of these qualities.
-In their 2018 forecast of food and beverage trends for restaurants, the consultants Baum and Whiteman listed “the rapid consumer shift to ‘plant-based’ foods” as the #1 trend of the year for 2018.
+The fruit and vegetable sectors have both been leaders in engaging environmentally aware consumers, with offerings that are certified organic, locally produced, low in greenhouse gases, or some combination of these qualities.

 However, our interest in eating more fruits and vegetables is not yet showing up in the hard numbers reflecting the current total national consumption and production.
 This sobering fact has appeared consistently across multiple sources.

 Per capita food supply data from the Economic Research Service of the U.S. Department of Agriculture (USDA) describes how much food is available from production and net imports.
-In 2015, the most recent data available, the American food supply offered a per capita annual total (in fresh-weight equivalent, after adjustment for losses in distribution and preparation) of 165 pounds of vegetables and 117 pounds of fruit, in both cases barely higher than the previous year.
-A decade earlier, in 2005, the corresponding per capita annual total was much higher, at 173 pounds of vegetables and 130 pounds of fruit, so long-term trends have not been favorable.
+In 2016, the most recent data available, the American food supply offered a per capita annual total (in fresh-weight equivalent, after adjustment for losses in distribution and preparation) of 165 pounds of vegetables and 117 pounds of fruit, in both cases barely higher than the previous year.
+A decade earlier, the corresponding per capita annual total was much higher, at 173 pounds of vegetables and 130 pounds of fruit, so long-term trends have not been favorable.
 The downward trend from 2006 to 2016 is observed whether or not one uses USDA’s loss-adjusted estimates to account for food waste.
 Also, the downward trend in vegetables is observed even if one excludes potatoes from chips, dehydrated products, or frozen (such as for fries).
-According to a study of multiple rounds of the National Health and Nutrition Examination Survey (NHANES) from 1999 to the most recent round, a 2016 article in the Journal of the American Medical Association reported that Americans had made many improvements in the healthfulness of their food intake—more whole grains, less sugar-sweetened beverages, and a higher total diet score, for example—but no significant improvement in daily consumption of fruits and vegetables.
+According to a study of multiple rounds of the National Health and Nutrition Examination Survey (NHANES) from 2003 to 2014, Americans made many improvements in the healthfulness of their food intake—more whole grains, less sugar-sweetened beverages, and a higher total diet score, for example—but no significant improvement in daily consumption of fruits and vegetables.
 The study found that fruit and vegetable intake was somewhat higher for high-income people than for lower-income people and participants in the Supplemental Nutrition Assistance Program (SNAP), but that all income strata fell short of recommendations.
 The NHANES data are used in the federal government’s “Healthy People 2020” monitoring, which likewise shows no progress toward meeting goals for fruits and vegetables.